adoptium/infrastructure/FAQ.md

 - [infrastructure](https://github.com/orgs/AdoptOpenJDK/teams/infrastructure) - higher level of access for system administrators only
 - [admin_infrastructure](https://github.com/orgs/AdoptOpenJDK/teams/admin_infrastructure) - The Admin team - can force through changes without approval etc.

-## Commit messages

-Wherever possible, prefix the commit message with the area which you are changing e.g.

-- unixPB:
-- winPB:
-- aixPB:
-- ansible:
-- vagrant:
-- pbTests:
-- docs:
-- plugins:
-- inventory:
-- github:

 ## Change approvals

 All changes to the repository should be made via GitHub pull requests.